 Firefighting Early in the War

 The most striking aspect about the portrayal of firemen this research has uncovered is the radical changes that occurred as the war progressed.
 Portrayals of firemen early in the war were relatively rare.
 Firemen were largely absent in popular culture with only official calls for men to join the AFS generally seen.
 Moreover, the few representations of the fire brigades which did appear were openly mocking in tone.
-One cartoon in satirical magazine Punch in early 1940 showed a brigade captain lecturing an AFS crew declaring ‘A pump and crew must be standing by day and night, fully equipped and ready to leave at a moment’s notice.
+One cartoon in satirical magazine Punch, in early 1940, showed a brigade captain lecturing an AFS crew declaring ‘A pump and crew must be standing by day and night, fully equipped and ready to leave at a moment’s notice.
 We never know when we may be called out on a regional exercise.’
 Such a portrayal was an obvious attack on the men’s lack of ‘real’ action.
-Another similar Punch cartoon from the same period showed an ‘AFS lecture’ which depicted the AFS recruits taking notes as their instructor, holding a petrol can, points to their burning classroom furniture and explains ‘And here, Gentlemen, we have what is termed a fire’.
-Again, this suggests a lack of knowledge and practical experience on both the part of the recruits and those training them.
+Another similar Punch cartoon, from the same period, showed an ‘AFS lecture’ which depicted the AFS recruits taking notes as their instructor, holding a petrol can, points to their burning classroom furniture and explains ‘And here, Gentlemen, we have what is termed a fire’.
+Again, this suggests a lack of knowledge and practical experience, on both the part of the recruits and those training them.
 What is clear from both of these portrayals is that, early in the war, the fire brigades, and the AFS in particular, were legitimate figures of fun and seen as distanced from the war.
-Interestingly, many of these portrayals arose during the ‘phoney war’ period when the military had not yet been called upon to defend Britain.
+Interestingly, many of these portrayals arose during the ‘phoney war’ period, when the military had not yet been called upon to defend Britain.
 Indeed, the ‘temperate masculinity’ which Rose identifies as the wartime ideal had not yet fully formed.
 In the early months of the war, not helped by such losses as seen in Norway for example, the army were not the focus of great praise and glory.
 Instead early war films concentrated not on the, later lionised, British soldier but rather on Britain’s naval war.
-Furthermore, early war films, such as The Lion Has Wings (Michael Powell, 1939) and Convoy (Pen Tennyson, 1940) were jingoistic and concentrated on the exploits of the upper classes.
-However, such films were considered by many to be outdated and were quickly replaced with less class-bound films which highlighted both the humanity as well as the bravery of Britain’s military.
+Furthermore, early war films, such as The Lion Has Wings (Michael Powell, 1939) and Convoy (Pen Tennyson, 1940), were jingoistic and concentrated on the exploits of the upper classes.
+However, such films were considered by many to be outdated and were quickly replaced with less class-bound films which highlighted both the humanity, as well as the bravery, of Britain’s military.
 However, despite mixed feelings about the military in the early months of the war for those in the AFS jibes about their lack of military uniform were common.
-Wartime fireman Michael Wassey noted in his 1941 memoir that ‘In the bar of a certain hotel the yellow-haired barmaid always ignored my uniform and served every customer before me.
+Wartime fireman Michael Wassey, for example, noted in his 1941 memoir that ‘In the bar of a certain hotel the yellow-haired barmaid always ignored my uniform and served every customer before me.
 It was typical of the public’s reaction to the A.F.S.
 They called auxiliaries army dodgers, duckers, dart-players, bridge fiends, ping-pong maniacs…’Additionally, as objects of ridicule it is clear they were not seen as overtly heroic or masculine.
 Such depictions seem to have reflected popular opinion as Norman Longmate reports:

 The [AFS] firemen who asked in a six-year old girl who had peeped round the door of their station in Chelsea were a little taken aback when she confided in them, “My daddy says you’re a waste of public money!”
 The men from one London AFS station never wore uniform in the street if they could help it because of loud remarks about ‘£3 a week men doing b------ all’, and some joined the forces solely to escape such insults.